Mathematics (MATH)

 MATH 2417.
 Pre-Calculus Mathematics.

-This course is a survey of functions, trigonometry, analytic geometry, sequences, and series.
+This course is a survey of functions, trigonometry, and analytic geometry.
 Students’ algebraic skills are reinforced throughout the course.
-Prerequisites: [MATH 1315 or MATH 1319 with a grade of C or better] or [ACT Mathematics score of 25 or better] or [SAT Math Section score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].
+Prerequisites: [MATH 1315 or MATH 1319 with a grade of C or better] or [ACT Mathematics score of 24 or better] or [New ACT Mathematics score of 25 or better] or [SAT Math Section score of 550 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].

 Course Attribute(s): Mathematics Core 020|Dif Tui- Science & Engineering|Lab Required